cdrummey216/whoami/artofliving.md

 # Narrative
 My name is Cullen Drummey and I believe life is good.
-One of my favorite things in my life is a gallon pitcher of water I keep inside the door of our refridgerator.
-What makes the water special is that I put a single bad of jasmine green tea in each pitcher (daily).
-The water takes on the slightest essence of jasmine in flavor and aroma, and it is very pleasant.
+One of my favorite things in my life is a gallon pitcher of water I keep on the inside the refridgerator door.
+What makes the water special is that I put a single bag of jasmine green tea in to each pitcher.
+Eventually, the water takes on the slightest essence of jasmine in flavor and aroma, and it is very pleasant.
 I also love my wife and my two sons very much.
 She is a beautiful and brilliant woman with so much love in her heart.
 My first, Ronan is a great kid.
 He is two years old and loves tractors and wants a blue truck.
-My second, is due in 5 weeks, can't wait to meet him.
-I also built a chair last fall (~October 2020) that I really enjoy relaxing in.
+My second son is due in 5 weeks and I can't wait to meet him.
+I also built a chair last fall (~October 2020) that I really enjoy relaxing and listening to music in.
 I keep the chair in my workshop in a corner set aside on a rug with a boombox, cabinet, and a slice of an oak tree stump.

-However, there was a time in my life when in consultation with my self, I went by other names.
+However, there was a time in my life when I went by other names.

 **names[]**
-* r00k/root //May/June 2020, strategy/primary
+* r00k/root //May/June 2020
-* ready/raz0r // summer 2020, check/execute
+* ready/raz0r // summer 2020
-* weilder/scribe //late summer 2020, echoboxing/skill
+* weilder/scribe //late summer 2020
-* warrior-poet/king //fall 2020, heart/mind
+* warrior-poet/king //fall 2020
-* counselor/ghost //winter 2020, self/calm
+* counselor/ghost //winter 2020
 * one //spring 2021

 At any moment within the given timeframe, I represented one of either of the follwoing dualities of identity.
 So for the 'r00k/root' duality, I was only be expressing the 'r00k' identity while ignoring the 'root' identity (and vice versa) at any given time.
 The dualities and their timeframes represent a period in which I negotiated *with myself* on the Identity[0] Isle.
 The goal was to find a way to live **with the self**, *by the self*, <ins>for the self</ins>.